20240323 CDTL Nguon Goc Mau Than 1968

 valued at an estimated $13.6 million.

-been delivered to Sihanoukville, and reliable evidence shows that most, if not
+15. All identified military aid in recent years has been delivered to Sihanoukville, and reliable evidence shows that most, if not all, of these shipments were moved directly to Cambodian military bases or units.

 16. Two probable military shipments arrived in Sihanoukville,